Ophthalmologists & Glaucoma Specialists located in Los Angeles, Culver City, CA & Torrance, CA

-Using SLT, Dr. Krivoy targets the tissue in your trabecular mesh with a laser that has minimal heat absorption, which means there’s less potential for tissue damage.
+Using SLT, our experienced providers target the tissue in your trabecular mesh with a laser that has minimal heat absorption, which means there’s less potential for tissue damage.
 The laser energy kick-starts a biological and chemical change in the tissue in your trabecular mesh that restores its ability to do its job — drain your eye.

 SLT provides an excellent solution for glaucoma sufferers who aren't keen on continuing ongoing eye drop therapy.
 Results of the SLT procedure are about as effective as eye drops in that it offers about a 30% reduction in intraocular pressure.
 SLT might be right for you if you're having an adverse reaction to the eye drops, or you'd like a solution that doesn't present the daily hassle that comes with drops.